jvde-github/AIS-catcher/README.md

 - Add tool to compare different receivers (more statistics than just looking at message count)
 - Testing: assess gap with commercial equipment (partially done at Meteotoren)
 - Support NMEA tag blocks for timestamp
-- Solve CMake issue with zlib on MACOS
 - RSSI refinement (measure base noise level), in general add more diagnostics to assess performance issues, e.g. auto ppm calibration
 - Option to record raw input signal periodically to allow for debugging of performance
 - Simultaneously receive Marine VHF audio and DSC signals from SDR input signal